o2r-project/erc-spec/docs/spec/index.md

     The fixed mount point have the advantage that users and tools can be sure the main and display files are usually available at `/erc/main.Rmd` and `/erc/display.html` respectively.

 ## R workspaces

+ERC support the [R](https://www.r-project.org/) software environment for statistical computing and graphics.

 ### Structure